-- 7.2.1 Subject to the provisions of the Municipal Asset Transfer Regulations: - 7.2.1.1 Moveable assets may be sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous to the Municipality; - 7.2.1.2 Immovable property may: - a. be sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - b. let only at market related rates except when the public interest or the plight of the poor demands otherwise and provided that all charges, rates, tariffs, scales of fees or other charges relating to the letting of immoveable property are annually reviewed; - c. in the case of the free disposal of computer equipment, the provincial department of education must first be approached to indicate within days whether any of the local schools are interested in the equipment; Transfer or Permanent Disposal of Assets and the Granting of Rights - 7.2.1.3 Non-exempted capital assets shall be transferred or permanently disposed of strictly in accordance with Chapter 2 of the Municipal Asset Transfer Regulations. - 7.2.1.4 Exempted capital assets shall be transferred strictly in accordance with Chapter 3 of the Municipal Asset Transfer Regulations. - 7.2.1.5 The granting of rights (where sections 14 and 90 of the MFMA do not apply) by the Municipality, shall be executed strictly in accordance with Chapter 4 of the Municipal Asset Transfer Regulations.
+7.2.1 Subject to the provisions of the Municipal Asset Transfer Regulations:

+- Moveable assets may be sold either by way of written price quotations, a competitive bidding process, auction or at market related prices, whichever is the most advantageous to the Municipality; - b.
+Immovable property may: - be sold only at market related prices except when the public interest or the plight of the poor demands otherwise; - d. let only at market related rates except when the public interest or the plight of the poor demands otherwise and provided that all charges, rates, tariffs, scales of fees or other charges relating to the letting of immoveable property are annually reviewed; - e. in the case of the free disposal of computer equipment, the provincial department of education must first be approached to indicate within days whether any of the local schools are interested in the equipment; Transfer or Permanent Disposal of Assets and the Granting of Rights - f.
+Non-exempted capital assets shall be transferred or permanently disposed of strictly in accordance with Chapter 2 of the Municipal Asset Transfer Regulations. - g.
+Exempted capital assets shall be transferred strictly in accordance with Chapter 3 of the Municipal Asset Transfer Regulations. - The granting of rights (where sections 14 and 90 of the MFMA do not apply) by the Municipality, shall be executed strictly in accordance with Chapter 4 of the Municipal Asset Transfer Regulations.

-8 RISK MANAGEMENT SYSTEM
+8. RISK MANAGEMENT SYSTEM

-The risks pertaining to Supply Chain Management should at all times comply with the criteria laid down in the risk management policies of the Municipality.
+The risks pertaining to Supply Chain Management should at all times comply with thecriteria laid down in the risk management policies of the Municipality.